GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images: Main Method: Three Components of GAN2GAN

-The loss (\ref{eq:loss1}) is for training the first generator-critic pair, $(g_{\thetab_1},f_{\wbb_1})$, of which $g_{\thetab_1}$ learns to generate the independent realization of the noise mimicking the patches in $\mathcal{N}=\{\nb^{(j)}\}_{j=1}^N$, taking the random vector $\rbb\sim p(\rbb)$ as input.
+The loss (\ref{eq:loss1}) is a standard W-GAN \citep{arjovsky2017wasserstein} loss for training the first generator-critic pair, $(g_{\thetab_1},f_{\wbb_1})$, of which $g_{\thetab_1}$ learns to generate the independent realization of the noise mimicking the patches in $\mathcal{N}=\{\nb^{(j)}\}_{j=1}^N$, taking the random vector $\rbb\sim \mathcal{N}(0,I)$ as input.
 The second loss (\ref{eq:loss2}) links the two generators, $g_{\thetab_1}$ and $g_{\thetab_2}$, with the second critic, $f_{\wbb_2}$.
-The second generator $g_{\thetab_2}$ is intended to generate the underlying (unobserved) ``clean'' image for the input noisy image $\Zb$, and the critic $f_{\wbb_2}$ determines how close the distribution of the generated noisy images, $g_{\thetab_2}(\Zb)+g_{\thetab_1}(\rbb)$, is to the distribution of the input noisy images.
-Note by adding the ``estimated'' clean image with the generated noise from the first generator, we aim to simulate the noisy images that have the independent noise realization of the noise in the original noisy image $\Zb$.
-The given noisy images in $\Dcal=\{\Zb^{(i)}\}_{i=1}^n$ are used as input to $g_{\thetab_2}$ as well as to $f_{\wbb_2}$ in this loss term.
-The third loss (\ref{eq:loss3}) is similar to the so-called cycle loss proposed in CycleGAN, and it works as a ``regularizer'' for the estimated clean image, $g_{\thetab_2}(\Zb)$.
-In CycleGAN, such loss was devised to impose the cycle consistency between the images such that only the intended characteristic of the input is changed while the basic structure is preserved.
-We apply this loss to change the noise realization, the ``intended characteristic'', while preserving the underlying clean image, the ``basic structure''.
-We show in our experiment that using this third loss plays a critical role in maintaining the quality of the estimated clean image $g_{\thetab_2}(\Zb)$.
+The second generator $g_{\thetab_2}$ is intended to generate the \textit{estimate} of the underlying clean patch for $\Zb$, \textit{i.e.}, coarsely denoise $\Zb$, and the critic $f_{\wbb_2}$ determines how close the distribution of the \textit{generated} noisy image, $g_{\thetab_2}(\Zb)+g_{\thetab_1}(\rbb)$, is to the that of $\Zb$\footnote{We assume $g_{\thetab_2}$ implicitly has the cropping step for $\Zb$ such that the dimension of $g_{\thetab_2}(\Zb)$ and $g_{\thetab_1}(\bm r)$ match.}.
+Our intuition is, if $g_{\thetab_1}$ can realistically simulate the noise, then enforcing $g_{\thetab_2}(\Zb)+g_{\thetab_1}(\rbb)$ to mimick $\Zb$ would result in learning a reasonable initial \textit{denoiser} $g_{\thetab_2}$.
+One important detail regarding $g_{\thetab_2}$ is its final activation \textit{must} be the sigmoid function for stable training.
+The third loss (\ref{eq:loss3}), which resembles the cycle loss in \citep{zhu2017cyclegan}, imposes the encoder-decoder structure between $g_{\thetab_2}$ and $g_{\thetab_3}$, hence, helps $g_{\thetab_2}$ to compress the most redundant part of $\Zb$, \textit{i.e.}, the noise, and carry out the initial denoising.
+Once the losses are defined, training the generators and critics are done in an alternating manner, as in the training of W-GAN \citep{arjovsky2017wasserstein}, to approximately solve